h-ehteshami/charge_from_ML/README.md

 We used two models for charge density prediction.

 #### CNN
 A UNet architecture with some modifications has been trained to learn the final density $\rho$ from the initial density $\rho_0$.
-The effect of using the local potential $v_{loc}$ as an input feature has also been studied.
+The effect of using the local potential $v_{local}$ as an input feature has also been studied.

 #### SOAP-based
 Features have been calculated using SOAP as implemented in the [DScribe](https://singroup.github.io/dscribe/latest/index.html).
 A NN is then used to learn the density map.
 Please take a look at the notebooks for details.

 #### Dataset
 The dataset for **MgO** and **Cu** was produced using CASTEP by outputting the input and output density.
 A sample of the dataset is available in this repository.
-However, you can download the full dataset from [the Google Drive]( www.google.com).
+However, you can download the full dataset from [the Google Drive](https://drive.google.com/drive/folders/1sd8rws4JZHwWbvh2vDvz9e7_k3SJLKDx?usp=drive_link).

 #### Reproducing the results
 You can create a Python environment using